panzerr/BestiaryBuilder/README.md

 ## How do I use it?

-drag your bestiary file on the program then follow the instructions
+make sure you have a Bestiary folder where you installed your program drag your bestiary file on the program then follow the instructions

 ## How do I contribute?